Conference Day Two

 Synopsis

-• How can we complements discovery proteomics with structural data to unravel the “pocketability” of amino acid residues?
+- How can we complement discovery proteomics with structural data to unravel the “pocketability” of amino acid residues?

-• What are the challenges and innovations in techniques to map protein networks within tissues and how can they complement discovery proteomics?
+- What are the challenges and innovations in techniques to map protein networks and how can they complement discovery proteomics?

 Innovative Approaches to Target Engagement: From CNS-Penetrant Degraders to High- Throughput Proteomic Readouts